Darshan7741/Explainable-AI-Fraud-Detection/README.md

 ### CORS Issues
 CORS is configured to allow all origins in development.
 For production, update `backend/app/main.py` to specify allowed origins.

-## License

-This project is for educational purposes.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.